-YOU are aware, young gentlemen, that, during the decline of primitive Christianity, the ignorance of the clergy led, first, to the general adoption of forms of prayer, and, second, in the customary disuse of the divinely-appointed ordinance of preaching. ormation reversed all this.
-It has become the characteristic of the Popish religion that it makes the liturgical service nearly the whole of public worship, and of the Reformed that it makes the sermon the promi-This difference is imprinted upon the very The Papist says: "I go to speech of the people. mass;" the Protestant, "I go to preaching." ignorant Protestants depreciate the devotional acts of the sanctuary too much.
-I would protest again t this unseemly and mischievous extreme.
-It is for this reason, in part, that I would give great emphasis to the minister's duty of preparing himself thoroughly for public prayer, and performing his part in it with pro-I trust you will not graduate the relative importance which I attach to the sermon and the prayers, according to the relative space here bestowed on the two subjects; for the principles which regulate pulpit eloquence apply also to the devotional parts of it. beg you to consider me, once for all, as applying them all to this important branch of your duty.
+YOU are aware, young gentlemen, that, during the "Dark Ages," the disgraceful incompetency of the clergy resulted, first, in the introduction of forms of prayer, and, second, in the customary disuse of the divinely-appointed ordinance of preaching.
+The Reformation reversed all this.
+It has become the characteristic of the Popish religion that it makes the liturgical service nearly the whole of public worship, and of the Reformed that it makes the sermon the prominent part.
+This difference is imprinted upon the very speech of the people.
+The Papist says: "I go to mass;" the Protestant, "I go to preaching."
+Many ignorant Protestants depreciate the devotional acts of the sanctuary too much.
+I would protest against this unseemly and mischievous extreme.
+It is for this reason, in part, that I would give great emphasis to the minister's duty of preparing himself thoroughly for public prayer, and performing his part in it with propriety.
+I trust you will not graduate the relative importance which I attach to the sermon and the prayers, according to the relative space here bestowed on the two subjects; for the principles which regulate pulpit eloquence apply also to the devotional parts of it.
+I beg you to consider me, once for all, as applying them all to this important branch of your duty.

 I deem that the minister is as much bound to prepare himself for praying in public as for preaching.
-The negligence with which many preachers leave their prayers to accident, while they lay out all their strength on their sermons, is most painfully suggestive of unbelief toward God and indifference to the edification of When the sermon is appropriate, nertheir brethren. yous, finished, but the prayers of the same minister are rambling, aimless and nerveless, how distressing is the impression upon every pious heart!
+The negligence with which many preachers leave their prayers to accident, while they lay out all their strength on their sermons, is most painfully suggestive of unbelief toward God and indifference to the edification of their brethren.
+When the sermon is appropriate, neryous, finished, but the prayers of the same minister are rambling, aimless and nerveless, how distressing is the impression upon every pious heart!
 This lamentable indifference in the spiritual guides accounts sufficiently for the feeling which the worldly part of our congregations so plainly betray, that in their eyes the sermon is the only part of the proceeding which can possibly interest them, while the devotional acts are only the wearisome "grace before meat," the irksome form which detains them from their indulgence, to be evaded in any way not positively indecent.

 Some affect to think that the spiritual nature of the exercise ought to preclude preparation; that because it is the Holy Ghost which teaches us to pray, we should not attempt to teach ourselves.
 This argument is a remnant of fanatical enthusiasm.
-Should we not also Why, then, do we not expreach with the Spirit? tend the same sophisms to inhibit preparation of the The answer is, that the aid of the Holy Spirit does not suspend the exercise of our own faculties. works through them as his instruments, and in strict He assists and conformity to their rational nature. elevates them.
+Should we not also preach with the Spirit?
+Why, then, do we not extend the same sophisms to inhibit preparation of the sermon?
+The answer is, that the aid of the Holy Spirit does not suspend the exercise of our own faculties.
+He works through them as his instruments, and in strict conformity to their rational nature.
+He assists and elevates them.
 He helps us also in prompting us to help ourselves.